 PCR amplification of the cDNA follows the cDNA production step.
 The PCR primer and the amplicon forward primer bind to the cDNA to produce millions of sequences.
 The forward primer may or may not extend to the end of PCR primer region covering the tags – Primer ID and MID (Figure 3.1 B) while PCR primer usually extend to cover the tags Primer ID and MID including the reverse primer (Figure 3.1 C).
 The reverse primer is similar to the cDNA primer used in cDNA production step.

-3.2.1 Processing primer ID data using PIDA.A novel algorithm,Primer ID algorithm (PIDA), was developed for integration into the Seq2Res pipeline to facilitate fast and accurate processing of sequence reads generated using the Primer ID approach.
+Processing Primer ID data using PIDA

+A novel algorithm - Primer ID algorithm (PIDA), was developed for integration into the Seq2Res pipeline to facilitate fast and accurate processing of sequence reads generated using the Primer ID approach.
 The algorithm requires the raw sequence reads input in FASTQ format while other required files contain information about the primers used, the multiplex identifiers used (if present) and the minimum allowed read lengths.

 The primer file is a five column tab delimited file containing the amplicon name in the first column followed by the forward and reverse primer sequences in the second and third column while the fourth and fifth columns contain start and end nucleotide positions set by first nucleotide position of forward primer and last nucleotide position of reverse primer relative to the standard HIV pol reference sequence.
 (Figure 3.2 A).